mehulchauhan2005/aws-/README.md

 # AWS

 ## What is cloud computing
-- cloud computing is the delivery of computing services including servers,storage,databases,networking,software etc.
+- cloud computing is the delivery of computing services including servers,storage,databases,networking,software etc
 ## benfits
 - faster time to market
 - scalability and flexibility